Al3x4ndr3-M0r31r4/PRJ/README.md

 The "Diagnosis" files first load the data of the patients to diagnose, then all the models are loaded.
 In the next step, the models are used to make predictions along with its explanations.
 Finally all the outputs are saved in the specified output file.

+Note: To use the "Diagnosis" files you will have to unzip the "resnet.7z" file in the package "braintumor_models" and the "DARWIN_SVM_SHAP.7z" in the "darwin_models" package.
+This files had to be compressed due to file size limits impositions.

 ## Utility Files